Trump’s EPA dumps methane emissions rule for oil, gas fields

 The EPA first proposed the rollback last year, accusing the Obama administration of enacting a legally flawed rule, and agency officials said it would save companies tens of millions of dollars a year in compliance requirements without changing the trajectory of methane emissions.

-But states, including California, and a coalition of environmental advocacy groups have warned that the changes would be illegal — not to mention a setback in the fight against climate change — and are expected to quickly sue to block it.
+But states, including California, and a coalition of environmental advocacy groups warned that the changes are illegal — not to mention a setback in the fight against climate change — and expect to quickly sue to block it.

+“It’s not only negligent, it’s unlawful,” California Attorney General Xavier Becerra said in a statement.
+“We won’t sit silently while the EPA allows this super pollutant to rapidly warm our atmosphere.”

-The White House took the event to Pittsburgh, home to the headquarters of many companies exploring the Marcellus Shale, the booming natural gas reservoir that vaulted Pennsylvania to the nation’s No. 2 gas state, behind Texas.
+The White House took the event to Pittsburgh, the headquarters for many companies exploring the Marcellus Shale, the booming reservoir that vaulted Pennsylvania to the nation’s No. 2 natural gas state, behind Texas.

 “EPA has been working hard to fulfill President Trump’s promise to cut burdensome and ineffective regulations for our domestic energy industry,” Wheeler said in a statement.

-Reflecting the ever-present politics of the presidential campaign, Wheeler’s statement also cast blame onto the presumptive Democratic nominee, former Vice President Joe Biden, saying that “regulatory burdens put into place by the Obama-Biden Administration fell heavily on small and medium-sized energy businesses.”
+Reflecting the pervasive politics of the presidential campaign, Wheeler cast blame onto the presumptive Democratic nominee, former Vice President Joe Biden, saying “regulatory burdens put into place by the Obama-Biden Administration fell heavily on small and medium-sized energy businesses.”

-Preventing methane leaks from well-site equipment and pipelines has become important for regulators because methane is a potent greenhouse gas, over 80 times more powerful than carbon dioxide in trapping heat in the atmosphere over a 20-year period, according to climate researchers.
+In recent years, preventing methane leaks from well-site equipment and pipelines has become important for regulators because methane is a potent greenhouse gas.

 The oil and gas industry was responsible for nearly 30% of the nation’s methane emissions in 2018, and methane accounted for 10% of the nation’s greenhouse gas emissions, according to the EPA.

-The Trump administration is eliminating the requirement that companies fix methane leaks discovered from twice-yearly inspections on all equipment installed after 2015 at well sites and downstream segments, such as pipelines, compressor stations and storage tanks.
+The Trump administration is eliminating the twice-yearly requirement for companies to inspect for methane leaks on equipment installed after 2015 at well sites and downstream segments, such as pipelines, compressor stations and storage tanks.
+Leaks must be fixed.

-Companies will still have to check equipment for leaks at some higher-producing well sites for smog-forming compounds, but Thursday’s changes relaxed those standards and producers won’t have to check at pipelines or downstream equipment.
+Operators will still have to check equipment for leaks of smog-forming compounds at some higher-producing well sites, but Thursday’s changes relaxed those standards and producers won’t have to inspect pipelines or downstream equipment anymore.

+Any leaks they fix help capture methane, and companies say they have a financial incentive to voluntarily fix leaks to ensure that methane gets to customers, rather than going into the atmosphere.

 “We’ll see them in court because this is blatantly illegal,” said David Doniger, senior strategic director of the climate and clean energy program at the Natural Resources Defense Council.